This post may contain affiliate links. Please read our disclosure policy.

 Counterbalance the richness of Beef and Noodles with vibrant vegetable sides.

 - Roasted Broccoli

 - Garlic Parmesan Oven Roasted Asparagus

 Pin this now to save it for laterPin It

 - 1 pound beef stew meat cut into one inch pieces

-- 22 ounces cream of mushroom soup two 11-ounce boxes from Trader Joe's recommended
+- 22 ounces cream of mushroom soup two 11-ounce boxes from Trader Joe's recommended, see note below

 - 8 ounces egg noodles